Voyagoux : Tips & Inspiration

 3. Which type of lock is more secure: a TSA lock or a combination lock?

-• Both locks provide adequate security, but a TSA lock is designed to meet the requirements of the TSA and allow inspection without damage.
+• Both locks provide adequate security, but a TSA lock is designed to meet TSA requirements and allows for inspection without damage.

 4. Can I use both locks at the same time?

-• Yes, you can use both a TSA lock and a combination lock to add extra security to your luggage.
+• Yes, you can use either a TSA lock or a combination lock to add extra security to your luggage.

 5. Where can I buy TSA locks and combination locks?

-• TSA locks and combination locks are available from a variety of stores, both physical and online.
+• TSA locks and combination locks are available at various stores, both brick-and-mortar and online.
 You can find them at travel supply stores, department stores, and online retailers.